benz1221/pi-node-instruction/Opening-ports.md

 - It should respond "OK FROM PORT 31400".

 - If not, then there is a problem within the computer and not the router.
   - (firewall? antivirus?)

-   Either the port listener docker container is not running, or some firewall is blocking your port.
+  - Either the port listener docker container is not running, or some firewall is blocking your port.

+- Note that 127.0.0.1 is the *local IP address* of everybody's computer.
+That's why this address must work for everyone.

 ## Test if your computer ports are open using external tools.